patrickmslatteryvt/vSphere_automation/zol/README.md

 * Create main storage pool

 At this point we can finally create our ZS file system and mount it.
-Here I'm going to create RAID 10 set from the 8 disks on HBA #1 and mount it at /srv, by default there is nothing in the /srv directory on a RHEL or CentOS system.
+Here I'm going to create a RAID 10 set from the 8 disks on HBA #1 and mount it at /srv, by default there is nothing in the /srv directory on a RHEL or CentOS system.
 ```Shell
 zpool create -f mypool mirror c1t0d0 c1t1d0 mirror c1t2d0 c1t3d0 mirror c1t4d0 c1t5d0 mirror c1t6d0 c1t8d0 -m /srv